 Eaton Centre Food Court

-Every Ryerson student or even every Torontonian is familiar with the Eaton Centre.
+Every TMU student or even every Torontonian is familiar with the Eaton Centre.
 Their food courts are usually crowded, but I’ve noticed on weekdays when most people are working and attending school, it is quite easy to secure a table for yourself or a friend group in under 5 minutes.
-They have dine-in restaurants such as JOEY and Hendriks, however, their food court consists of restaurants such as Big Smoke Burgers, McDonald’s, Jimmy the Freek, Koryo Korean BBQ, Szechuan Express (my personal favourite), Villa Madina, and much more!
+They have dine-in restaurants such as JOEY and Hendriks, however, their food court consists of restaurants such as Big Smoke Burgers, McDonald’s, Jimmy the Greek, Koryo Korean BBQ, Szechuan Express (my personal favourite), Villa Madina, and much more!

-10 Dundas East Food Court
+The Tenor at 10 Dundas East

 Atrium